PJWalker/daggerheart/content/Character Options/Classes/Druid/index.md

 > Agility +1 | Evasion +3 | Melee Agility d6 physical
 > **Gain advantage on:** leap, sneak, sprint

-***Elusive Prey:*** When an attack roll against you would succeed, you can mark a Stress and roll a d4.
+***Elusive Prey:*** When an attack roll against you would succeed, you can mark a Stress and roll  `dice:1d4`.
 Add the result to your Evasion against this attack.

 ***Fragile:*** When you take Major or greater damage, you drop out of Beastform.